 Average Annual Total Returns (For the periods ended December 31, 2020).
-The table below shows returns on a before-tax and after-tax basis for Class I and Class R6 shares.
+The table below shows returns on a before-tax and after-tax basis for Class N shares and on a before-tax basis for Class I and Class R6 shares.
 After-tax returns for Class I and Class R6 shares will vary.
 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 In some instances, the "Return After Taxes on Distributions and Sale of Fund Shares" may be greater than the "Return Before Taxes" because the investor is assumed to be able to use the capital loss on the sale of Fund shares to offset other taxable capital gains.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.